TOURISTS AT THE END

 of these dry sinuous coast roads cry wolf.

-drink bottle, went up, ‘No salami backwash!’,
+drink bottle, went up, ‘No salami backwash!’

-and they meant me ...
+(targeting me) ...
 If we shut the night-hot room’s

 window we heard the air-conditioning,